 This town served an important role in fortifying the trade and culture of the southwestern United States and the Pueblo culture of Mexico.
 You can also see remnants of the earlier civilizations in Mesoamerica in the town of Paquime.
 There were several remains from this prehistoric town that were excavated yet archaeologists believe there are many out there that they have not dug up yet.

 This Spanish colonial river port on the Mexican Gulf is one of the cultural sites in the list of UNESCO World Heritage Sites in Mexico.
-From the time of colonization, it was able to preserve many of the colonial buildings, structures and colonnaded houses, private gardens and open spaces.
+From the time of colonization, it was able to preserve many of the colonial buildings, structures and colonnaded houses, private gardens, and open spaces.

 Archaeological Monuments Zone of Xochicalco (1999)

-This site is fortified town filled with archaeological ruins of what was once a center for commercial, religious and political activity in this part of Mexico.
+This site is a fortified town filled with archaeological ruins of what was once a center for commercial, religious and political activity in this part of Mexico.
 The city was built on a series of natural hills during the 7th century AD.

 Historic Fortified Town of Campeche (1999)